ziaali455/Qawl.io/README.md

-# first_project
+# Qawl

-A new Flutter project.
+A Quran app for everyone.

 ## Getting Started